For Workit Health, 2017 was a big year forward in addiction treatment.

 We wanted to take a moment to give a huge thank you for all your support this year!
 Workit Health continues to grow and provide better addiction care for all because you were with us every step of this journey.
-It truly takes a village of support to grow a business, especially one where we’re actively fighting the opioid epidemic and providing a science-backed way to help people heal.
+It truly takes a village of support to grow a business, especially one that is actively fighting the opioid epidemic and providing a science-backed way to help people heal.
 We are so incredibly grateful that you are part of our journey.

 Workit Health & Brighton Center for Recovery: This innovative clinical partnership will provide patients with a seamless addiction care experience.